History of personal computers: Kenbak-1

 The Kenbak-1, released in early 1971, is considered by the Computer History Museum to be the world's first personal computer.
 It was designed and invented by John Blankenbaker of Kenbak Corporation in 1970, and was first sold in early 1971.
 Unlike a modern personal computer, the Kenbak-1 was built of small-scale integrated circuits, and did not use a microprocessor.
 The system first sold for US$750.
-Only around 40 machines were ever built and sold.
+Only 44 machines were ever sold, though it's said 50 to 52 were built.
 In 1973, production of the Kenbak-1 stopped as Kenbak Corporation folded.

-With only 256 bytes of memory, an 8-bit word size, input and output restricted to lights and switches, and no apparent way to extend its power, the Kenbak-1 was most useful for learning the principles of programming but not capable of running application programs.
-Interestingly, 256 bytes of memory, 8 bit word size, and I/O limited to switches and lights on the front panel are also characteristics of the 1975 Altair 8800, whose fate was diametrically opposed to that of the Kenbak.
-The differentiating factor might have been the extensibility of the Altair, without which it was practically useless.
+With a fixed 256 bytes of memory, input and output restricted to lights and switches (no ports or serial output), and no possible way to extend its capabilities, the Kenbak-1 was only really useful for educational use.

+256 bytes of memory, 8 bit word size, and I/O limited to switches and lights on the front panel are also characteristics of the 1975 Altair 8800, whose fate was diametrically opposed to that of the Kenbak.
+However, there were three major differentiating factors between the Altair and the Kenbak which led to the later Altair 8800 selling over 25000 units and influencing many, while the Kenbak-1 only sold 44, and influenced mostly no one.